All content on AvaWorld is fact checked to ensure impeccable accuracy

 The quality and quantity of sleep you’re getting each night are important parameters to track for your fertility.
 Your menstrual cycle can affect your sleep, and your sleep, in turn, can affect your menstrual cycle.
 Pregnancy can also influence sleep.

-Typical sleep cycles for adults are 50 – 65 percent light sleep and 35 – 50 percent deep sleep + REM.
+Typical sleep cycles for adults include 50 – 65 percent light sleep and 35 – 50 percent deep sleep + REM.